Ichigo Kurosaki: In Bleach

 Ichigo is one of the students attending Karakura High School and having the ability to see ghosts.
 He meets a Soul Reaper named Rukia Kuchiki from a secret organization called the Soul Society, who are in charge of sending souls to the afterlife.
-At the same time, Ichigo's family is attacked by a Hollow, a deceased spirit becoming a warped soul-eating monster which Soul Reapers deal with.
+At the same time, Ichigo's younger sisters are attacked by a Hollow, a deceased spirit becoming a warped soul-eating monster which Soul Reapers deal with.
 After being wounded in an attempt to save Ichigo from a Hollow attack, Rukia transfers her Soul Reaper powers to him so he can save his family.
 In the following months, Ichigo acts in Rukia's place as the Soul Reaper in protecting Karakura Town from Hollows as their friendship continues to grow.
 Ichigo's past is also revealed as he faces the Grand Fisher, a hollow who killed his mother when he was nine years old.
 In time, the Soul Society sends two high-seated officers to take Rukia back for committing the crime of transferring her Soul Reaper powers to a human.
 In training with Kisuke Urahara in order to rescue Rukia, Ichigo obtains his own Soul Reaper powers and learns the name of his Zanpakutō, Zangetsu (斬月).
 He takes his friends with him to the Soul Society: Sado “Chad” Yasutora, Orihime Inoue, and Uryū Ishida.
 Ichigo is confronted by members of Gotei 13, the main military force in the Soul Society.
 As he approaches the prison where she is being held captive, Ichigo does battle with, faces and defeats other Soul Reapers, including Renji Abarai, Kenpachi Zaraki, and Byakuya Kuchiki, who adopted Rukia as his sister.
 For his match against Byakuya, Ichigo learns his Bankai, Tensa Zangetsu (天鎖斬月), which highly increases his speed.
 After a long fight, he defeats Byakuya, who confesses why he tried to kill his sister.
-Captain Sōsuke Aizen, who faked his death prior, have been behind Rukia's sentencing and the chaos that plagued the Soul Society.
+Captain Sousuke Aizen, who faked his death prior, have been behind Rukia's sentencing and the chaos that plagued the Soul Society.
 He leaves the Soul Society and flees to the realm of Hollows, Hueco Mundo.